-On April 27, 2020 the United States Patent and Trademark Office (“USPTO”) published a decision declining to extend patent inventorship to an Artificial Intelligence (“AI”) named DABUS.
-The decision found that the application did not name an “inventor.”
+On April 27, 2020 the United States Patent and Trademark Office (“USPTO”) published a decision in which it declined to extend patent inventorship to an Artificial Intelligence (“AI”) named DABUS.
+The decision in general found that the application did not name an “inventor.”

 Who is DABUS?
 DABUS stands for “Device for the Autonomous Bootstrapping of Unified Sentience”.